hamidgasmi/training.computerscience.cloud.aws/README.md

 - It prevents them from being accessed from the internet (or outside VPC?)
 - It allows outbound and inbound response traffic
 - Analogy:
-	- it is similar to NAT Gateway but
+	- It's similar to NAT Gateway but
-	- it doesn't provide Dynamic NAT since it isn't relevent with IPv6
+	- it doesn't provide Dynamic NAT since It'sn't relevent with IPv6
 	- NAT Gateway doesn't support IPv6

 </details>